 Corporate Governance Organ Responsible Number of Companies

-Board of Directors 68
+Board of Directors 71

+Board and its Committees 10

+Board and a Specific Committee 12

-Board and Management 12
+Board and Management 16

-Audit Committee 13
+Audit Committee 17

-Risk Committee+ 8
+Risk Oversight/Management Committee 14

 Compliance Committee 2

-Chief Risk Officer 1

-Other++ 6
+Other+ 20

 Source: Author's calculations from data provided by ESGAUGE Intangibles AI.
 Used with permission.
-Data based on all U.S. public company filings from 2018-2024 Q1.
+Data based on all U.S. public company filings from 2018-2024.
+Total number of companies in Table 1 (161) exceeds number of reporting companies (154) because several companies disclosed more than one responsible organ across different reporting years.